-The Episcopal School of Baton Rouge seeks a creative and engaging Middle School Math Teacher for the 2023-2024 academic year to work with 6th-8th grade students.
+The Episcopal School of Baton Rouge seeks a creative and engaging Middle School Math Teacher for the 2024-2025 academic year to work with 7th-grade students teaching Pre-Algebra courses.
 The Middle School Math Teacher is an integral part of the Middle School and the Math Department, a team of educators that embraces the whole-child educational philosophy and seeks to help students develop the conceptual understanding and procedural fluency necessary to excel in mathematics and to apply math in other fields.
-The Middle School Math Teacher may teach a combination of Pre-Algebra, Algebra I, and possibly higher-level math courses such as Geometry, depending on curricular needs and candidate experience and skills.
 This position is a ten-month full-time position with an annual renewal.
 The position begins on August 1st of each year.

 Description of School